-There are a few Everests in the gluten free baking world – bread, sourdough, cookies and pastry.
-Today we’re tackling pastry – specifically, easy gluten-free butter pastry.
+There are a few Everests in the gluten free baking world – cinnamon rolls, sourdough, croissants and pastry.
+Today we’re tackling pastry – specifically, easy gluten-free pastry.
 It uses an easy to find combination of flours to create a foolproof, flaky and all round delicious gluten free experience.

-So, this gluten free pastry recipe is made from scratch.
-It uses three flours that are available at the supermarket – white rice flour, glutinous rice flour (in the Asian section, usually down the bottom) and tapioca flour.
-Each flour serves a distinct purpose in this recipe.
-White rice flour is the workhorse of the group – a somewhat gritty yet reliable flour that is the backbone of the pastry.
-Glutinous rice flour provides both lightness and stretchiness to the dough.
-Glutinous rice flour is used to make mochi, if that gives you an idea.
-Tapioca flour has a similar function to the glutinous rice, albeit in different ways and with a little less stretch.
+This gluten free pastry recipe is made from scratch.
+It uses two flours that are available at the supermarket – white rice flour and tapioca flour.
+Both flour serves a distinct purpose in this recipe.
+White rice flour is the workhorse – a mild tasting, reliable wholegrain flour that is the backbone of the pastry.
+Tapioca flour provides lightness and a bit of elasticity to the pastry.
 If you’d like more information on the flours, see my guide to gluten free flour for more.

 The sour cream in this recipe replaces the traditionally used ice water in pastry making.
 It prevents the dreaded crumbly, dry and choke-worthy pastry result, while also making the dough more supple and easy to work with.
 It provides a real richness to the pastry that compensates for the ‘gluten-free-ness’ of the recipe.